Sydney Trains Agency Information Guide

 - State Transit Authority

-TfNSW also provides resources to support Roads and Maritime Services, Sydney Trains and Sydney Metro process and make decisions on applications received by those agencies.
+TfNSW also provides resources to support Sydney Trains, Sydney Metro and the Transport Asset Holding Entity process and make decisions on applications received by those agencies.
 Each Transport cluster agency remains responsible for making decisions regarding the release of information held by their organisation under the GIPA Act.

-- Engineering & Maintenance – manages a $1.1 billion annual maintenance program on behalf of Sydney Trains and NSW Trains – delivering a safe, reliable passenger fleet and metropolitan rail network, to meet the expectations of our customers every day.
+- Engineering and Maintenance – The Engineering & Maintenance Branch manages a $1.5 billion annual maintenance program on behalf of Sydney Trains and NSW Trains – delivering a safe, reliable passenger fleet and metropolitan rail network, to meet growing customer demand and keep Sydney moving.

 The way in which our functions affect members of the public

-Sometimes events happen on the rail network that can cause trains to be delayed or not reach their destination.
-These are generally referred to as ‘incidents’.
+The performance of our network can be impacted by a range of factors, including incidents which cause trains to be delayed or not reach their destination.
 It is important to note that a single incident can have more than one cause, and can delay more than one train.

-Issues affecting reliability and on time running may include: signal, track, overhead wiring and points problems, customers taken ill on trains, extreme weather conditions or storms, floods, fires and speed restrictions.
+Issues affecting reliability and punctuality may include signal, track, overhead wiring and points problems, sick customers on trains, extreme weather conditions or storms, floods, fires and speed restrictions.

-Sydney Trains is responsible for the cleanliness of carriages and stations and provided a 24-hour, seven-day cleaning service at depots and selected stations.
+Sydney Trains is responsible for the cleanliness of carriages and stations and provides a 24-hour, seven-day cleaning service at depots and selected stations.

 Safety is at the heart of Sydney Trains and includes the safety of customers, employees, contractors and the community.

-To keep people safe and secure, Sydney Trains has a comprehensive Safety Management System to help the organisation meet and, in many cases, exceed the regulatory and statutory requirements.
+Sydney Trains has a comprehensive Safety Management System to help the organisation meet and, in many cases, exceed its regulatory and statutory requirements.

 Type of information held